m-yuhas/pool_booking/README.md

 ### Optional: Set up a Virtual Environment
-If you haven't already done so, setting up virtual environments can help ensure that this package does not interfere with other python packages you may already have installed on your system.
+If you haven't already done so, setting up virtual environments can help ensure that this package does not interfere with other Python packages you may already have installed on your system.
 There are many virtual environment managers for Python, for example: [venv](https://docs.python.org/3/library/venv.html), [Virtualenv](https://docs.python.org/3/library/venv.html),